scaleapi/nucleus-python-client/README.md

 ## CLI installation
 We recommend installing the CLI via `pipx` (https://pypa.github.io/pipx/installation/).
-This makes sure that the CLI does not interfere with you system packages.
+This makes sure that the CLI does not interfere with you system packages and is accessible from your favorite terminal.

 For MacOS:
 ```bash